jaeyk/comp_thinking_social_science/06_python-basics/00_Intro.md

 * Python doesn't have an IDE similar to RStudio, which means the interface is fairly different (though the process of typing a script in a notebook is very similar to an R-markdown file).

 ## Other Considerations
 * Python is a multi-use or generalist-type programming language, whereas R is a statistical language built specifically for manipulating data.
 That means that Python is good at both scientific and general computing.
 Yet R has much more specific and tailored capabilities where it comes to things like analyzing and visualizing data.
 Personally, I use R for data manipulation, analysis, and visualization and Python for API, webscraping, and machine learning.
-Being fluent in both languages comes handy when your project involves various computing tasks.
+Being fluent in both languages comes handy when your project requires a wide range of tasks.

 ### Python data science libraries
 * NumPy (Numerical Python) for manipulating numerical data (e.g., ndarray)
-* Pandas for manipulating labled data (closer to tidyverse in R)
+* Pandas for manipulating labeled data (closer to tidyverse in R)
 * Matplotlib for data visualization (closer to ggplot2 in R)
 * statsmodels for statistical analysis
 * SciPy for scientific computing